skade/rfcs/text/0000-rust-project-conferences.md

 ## Outreach

 Events working closely with the Rust project should do ample outreach towards underrepresented groups.
 The Rust project will assist in those efforts.
 It is important that this outreach happens before start of the submission phase, making sure that speaker diversity is reached through the normal submission process.

+The Rust project will provide support in outreach efforts, but expects the conference to actively approach relevant groups.

 ## Unified language